Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Large death rate asymptotic analysis

 where

+As it will be required to compute prefactors, we have numerically calculated this solution, using the standard method of solving the initial value problem starting on the unstable eigenvector near $U_0=1, W_0=0$.
+A plot of $U_0(z)$ is shown in Fig.~\ref{fig:U0Asymptotics}(a).

-As $z\to \infty$, the behaviour of this leading order solution is determined by the repeated eigenvalue of the Fisher--KPP system near the origin:
+As $z\to \infty$, the behaviour of this leading order solution is determined by the repeated eigenvalue with value $-1$ of the Fisher--KPP system \eqref{eq:FisherKppSystem} near the origin.
+This repeated eigenvalue implies that to leading order,

+where the prefactor $A$ is arbitrary, as the system \eqref{eq:FisherKppSystem} is translationally invariant in $z$.
+However, in order to carry out a matched asymptotic expansion to the order required to observe the effect of different values of $V_\infty$, we require a more precise form of the far field behaviour of $U_0$.
+In particular, we write

-In \eqref{eq:U0AsymptoticBehaviour} we have explicitly written the arbitrary constant of translation $z_0$.
-In this form the prefactor $A_0$ is not arbitrary, but is a constant that is a property of the unique solution to \eqref{eq:FisherKppSystem}.
-The numerical value of $A_0$ may be found by computing the value of
+where we have explicitly included the translation constant $z_0$.
+In this form, the prefactor $A_0$ is not arbitrary, but is a constant that is fixed by stipulating that the order of error be less than exponential.
+Since $A_0$ depends on the trajectory of the solution as a whole, it can only be estimated from a numerical solution of \eqref{eq:FisherKppSystem}.